 Prime Minister Sheikh Hasina has urged the world leaders to settle all international disputes and fight emerging global challenges like terrorism.

-“To ensure a peaceful world in future the world leaders must be commited to settle all international disputes through peaceful means and prevent conflict in all circumstances as yet peace is eluding,” Hasina told.
+“To ensure a peaceful world in future the world leaders must be commited to settle all international disputes through peaceful means and prevent conflict in all circumstances as yet peace is eluding,” she told the Nelson Mandela Peace Summit held at General Assembly Hall at the UN Headquarters in Dhaka on Monday afternoon.

 The peace summit was organised on the occasion of the 100th birth anniversary of Nelson Mandela, a South African anti-apartheid revolutionary, political leader, and philanthropist who served as President of South Africa from 1994 to 1999.